 Earlier this week we popped into the Diane von Furstenberg showroom to see all of the amazing accessories arriving soon (we have a huge spring look for you all coming tomorrow).
 DvF continues to nudge her way into the competitive handbag market effortlessly, bringing fresh designs that are grabbing attention. (more…)

 With every season, it seems as though Diane von Furstenberg gets more and more serious about this whole handbag thing.
 Almost every look of Diane von Furstenberg Fall 2011 had a corresponding tote, shoulder bag or clutch, and the majority of them were the kinds of bags that you want to start incorporating into wardrobe immediately without waiting the requisite six months for them to arrive at retail.

+In fact, we have seen a different reincarnation of this bag previously – in which majority of you deemed it crazy.
 But this version of the Diane von Furstenberg Piper Day Bag is designed with the right color scheme in mind.
-And that might be its saving grace.
+And that might be its saving grace. (more…)

 I think I know how this one is going to turn out, but in the spirit of Friday, let’s have a poll!

 The Diane Von Furstenberg Piper Sequined Shoulder Bag is a lot of look, in the immortal words of Tim Gunn.
 Sequins, feathers, multicolor metallic leather, studs, two straps…the design has a lot of competing visual ideas on a rather modestly sized bag, and my first reaction reflected that pretty accurately.
 But sometimes, stuff that seems totally awful is actually just weird enough to work, on the right girl.
 Standing out in a crowded contemporary handbag market takes some guts, which this bag has in spades, but I’m just not sure that the ends justify the means in this case in particular.
 What do you think?
 Vote and let us know in the comments.